EvildevStudios/psintegra-api/README.md

-# Psintegra API - Express Server
+# Libre Consejo API - Express Server

-Psintegra API is a Node.js and Express-based API that provides two endpoints for working with OpenAI's GPT-3 language model.
+Libre Consejo API is a Node.js and Express-based API that provides two endpoints for working with OpenAI's GPT-3 language model.
 These endpoints are `/api/openai/engines` for retrieving available engines, and `/api/openai/chat` for interacting with the ChatGPT model.

 ## File Structure